 Top Tip 1: You can either use a 12 hole muffin tin and make 12 regular sized muffins, or use a Texas muffin tin and the leftovers in a regular tin.

 Here is my visual guide.
 This is a handy way of seeing what you need when you are getting the ingredients.
-My printable recipe card below, has all of the measurements and detailed instructions.
+Please refer to the printable recipe card below for specific measurements and detailed instructions.

 As you can see, the recipe calls for: